Running Your Own Universal Editor Service local-ue-service

 • If your AEM instance has IP restrictions and Adobe’s Universal Editor Service isn’t in a defined IP range, you can host it yourself.

-This document explains how to run AEM in HTTPS alongside a local copy of the Universal Editor Service so you can develop locally on AEM for use with the Universal Editor.
+Both use cases are supported.
+This document explains how to run AEM in HTTPS alongside a local copy of the Universal Editor Service.

 Set Up AEM to Run on HTTPS aem-https

-Within an outer frame secured with HTTPS an unsecure HTTP frame cannot be loaded.
+Within an outer frame secured with HTTPS, an unsecure HTTP frame cannot be loaded.
 The Universal Editor Service runs on HTTPS and therefore AEM or any other remote page must run also on HTTPS.

 To do this, you need to set up AEM to run on HTTPS.
 For development purposes you can use self-signed certificate.